 Who to Protect:

-Ozone is after everyone.
+Ground level ozone is after everyone.
 Even though it lurks throughout the year, it is most prominent and powerful in summer months when sun exposure is hot and extended.
 It is especially harmful to those with breathing issues, pre-existing conditions and those who are outside for extended periods.
-Ozone is created at higher levels in urban areas, but it can travel to any area.
+Ground level ozone is created at higher levels in urban areas, but it can travel to any area.
 It will take us all to fight back.

 Calling all Superheroes: